ibm-cloud-docs/vpc/known-issues.md

 ### Accessor share binding href returned in incorrect format
 {: #fileshareaccessorhref}

-When retrieving an origin share, the value of the `href` sub-property of the `accessor_bindings` property may be incorrect.
-A fix for this is planned.
+When a client is retrieving an origin share, the value of the `href` subproperty of the `accessor_bindings` property might be incorrect.
+A fix for this issue is planned.

 ### Missing `accessor_binding` and `lifecycle_reasons` in API response
 {: #filesharemissingbindinginfo}

-Currently, when creating, updating, or retrieving a share, the `accessor_bindings` and `lifecycle_reasons` properties are missing from the response in the `eu-es`, `eu-fr2`, `eu-de`, and `us-south` regions.
+Currently, when a client is creating, updating, or retrieving a share, the `accessor_bindings` and `lifecycle_reasons` properties are missing from the response in the `eu-es`, `eu-fr2`, `eu-de`, and `us-south` regions.
 You can observe this behavior when a file share is created without an accessor share.
 A fix for this issue is planned.